NickOuteyral/tiendamia_demo/README.md

-As shown in the image,
+As shown in the image, the features folder absolute path must be defined in the parameters field.
+As for execution of the tests, all tests can be executed by pressing the 'play' button, at the top right of the PyCharm IDE